bentonaw/python_intro/README.md

-Assignments for introductory course in Python.
+Assignments for introductory course in Python (summer course 2024).